-Many people think that property division is automatically 50/50 but in reality, that’s only true only about half the time.
-Another common misconception is that property that one spouse had when they entered the marriage, or money they inherited during the marriage, will belong to them.
+Many people think that property division is automatically 50/50 but in reality, that's only true only about half the time.
+Another common misconception is that property that one spouse had when he or she entered the marriage, or money he or she inherited during the marriage, will belong to him or her.
 This is usually, but not always, the case.
-See our Property Division Information page to learn more.

 A number of factors influence the decision of how property will be divided, including: